jpdgoncalves/Discord-Chat-Logger/README.md

 A small bot made to log messages in a chat into files.

 ## Installation
-Clone this repository or download its zipfile and uncompresse it
+Clone this repository or download its zipfile and uncompress it.

 Install [Python](https://www.python.org/downloads/) if you don't have it.
 Make sure you have the pip and path options ticked.